peterfox/hexavel/README.md

 #### Application (app)

-For the moment this simply stores our applications configs and routing file.
+For the moment this simply stores our applications configs and routing files.

 #### Support